Atlantic Coast Conference: Founding and early expansion

 The ACC was established on June 14, 1953, when seven members of the Southern Conference left to form their own conference.
 These seven universities became charter members of the ACC: Clemson, Duke, Maryland, North Carolina, North Carolina State, South Carolina, and Wake Forest.
 They left partially due to the Southern Conference's ban on post-season football play that had been initiated in 1951.
-(Clemson and Maryland had both defied the Southern Conference's bowl rule following the 1951 season and were banned from playing other conference teams in the 1952 season).
+(Clemson and Maryland had both defied the Southern Conference's bowl rule following the 1951 season and were banned from playing other conference teams in the 1952 season.)
 After drafting a set of bylaws for the creation of a new league, the seven withdrew from the Southern Conference at the spring meeting on the morning of May 8, 1953, at the Sedgefield Country Club in Greensboro, North Carolina.
 The bylaws were ratified on June 14, 1953, and the new conference was created.
-The conference officials indicated a desire to add an eighth member, and candidates mentioned were Virginia, Virginia Tech and West Virginia.
+The conference officials indicated a desire to add an eighth member, and candidates mentioned were Virginia, VPI and West Virginia.
 On December 4, 1953, officials convened in Greensboro, North Carolina, and admitted Virginia, a former Southern Conference charter member that had been independent since 1937, into the conference.
 Virginia's president Colgate Darden argued fiercely against joining the ACC or any conference, while UVA athletics director Gus Tebell argued in favor.
 In the end, UVA's Board of Visitors approved joining the ACC by a vote of 6–3.

 In 1960, the ACC implemented a minimum SAT score for incoming student-athletes of 750, the first conference to do so.
 This minimum was raised to 800 in 1964, but was ultimately struck down by a federal court in 1972.

 On July 1, 1971, South Carolina left the ACC to become an independent.